ophelialabs/ophelialabs.github.io/README.md

  - available library tool calls
  - deployment platforms

- ### *I personally believe that it is not about knowing everything, BUT knowing where to find the information.
+ ### *I personally believe that it is not about knowing everything, BUT knowing where to find the information*
   - I have to set this up correctly so that tools and information can be easily accessed.
   - File sharing, what to put in dropbox, onedrive and sharepoint for the future